 One of the most important developments in the hair loss world in the past decade has been the proliferation of surgeons offering body hair to head hair transplants (also known via the acronym BHT).
-At this point, there are probably at least 50 experienced surgeons around the world who offer this procedure, and 100s of others experimenting with this on a small scale.
+At this point, there are probably at least 50 experienced surgeons around the world who offer this body hair transplant procedure.
+And 100s of others are experimenting with this on a small scale.

 In recent years, Dr. Arvind Poswal from India has become the world’s most experienced surgeon when it comes to moving body hair to the scalp.
 Living in a country with over one billion people, many of whom have ample supplies of body hair, clearly helps his practice grow rapidly.
 Moreover, Dr. Poswal has displayed great knowledge, innovation and enthusiasm in his internet postings on Hairsite.
 Here is a great link to his more recent patient totals and their updates: